lr-sxu/QTCO-GBC/README.md

 QTCO-GBC effectively addresses consensus optimization in multi-scale data evaluation, offering a new solution framework for decision-making problems.
 ## Code Structure
-The implementation consists of three main files:
+The experimental section of the method framework consists of eight files, while the ablation and comparative experiments include twelve files in total.
+·a1_DM_simulation.py